gcdev373/stroom-analytic-demo/README.md

 N.B.
 The demonstrator requires [specific versions](docs/Versions.md) of certain components (e.g. Stroom, and Apache Spark).

 # Additional Prerequisites
+Stroom needs to find your Kafka service.
+By convention it does this by resolving the hostname `kafka`.

-Add the following line to `etc/hosts`
+Assuming you are running a single-node test instance of Stroom, that also is running Kafa under docker, you can simply add the following line to `etc/hosts`
 ```shell script
 127.0.0.1           kafka
 ```

 # Further Information
 [Try running something quick!](docs/tldr.md)